Which Type of Pilates Class is Best for You?

 Expert Suggestions:

-• Christina Pabon, a certified instructor from Life Time Athletic in Columbia, Maryland, suggests options for those aiming for lean muscle development and weight loss.
-Reformer classes or Stott Pilates Jumpboard classes, for instance, integrate a jump board with the reformer to maximize calorie burn.
+- Christina Pabon, a certified instructor from Life Time Athletic in Columbia, Maryland, suggests options for lean muscle development and weight loss.
+For instance, reformer classes or Stott Pilates Jumpboard classes integrate a jump board with the reformer to maximize calorie burn.

 Choosing a Class:

 In conclusion, while the variety of Pilates classes might seem overwhelming, understanding your goals and consulting with experts can guide you to the right fit.
-Embrace the diversity Pilates offers, and find the style that resonates with you.
+Embrace Pilates’s diversity, and find the style that resonates with you.